 Data privacy is a collective concern says Ania Calderon from the Open Data Charter

-As part of their campaign to lift the lid on data privacy violations, The Privacy Collective is asking some of the UK’s leading experts why this issue matters.
+As part of an international campaign to lift the lid on data privacy violations, The Privacy Collective is asking some of the UK’s leading experts why online privacy matters.

 Ania Calderon is the Executive Director of the Open Data Charter, a movement committed to achieving a world where government information is used to empower people in order to build more prosperous, equitable and just societies.
 Here, she talks about finding the balance between openness and privacy, why the world’s data infrastructure was unprepared for the coronavirus pandemic, and why we need new types of data institutions.